 / Add new comment

-Below you will find ARC’s weekly report dated 31 July 2024, covering the period of 25 to 31 July 2024, where the following incidents were reported:
+Below you will find ARC’s weekly report dated 25 June 2025, covering the period of 19 to 25 June 2025, where no incidents were reported:

 • 0 maritime security incidents in the Indian Ocean/Middle East in the last 7 days.